UniconLabs/shibboleth-idp-gradle-overlay/README.md

 shibboleth-idp-gradle-overlay
 =============================
 The Shibboleth Identity Provider web application built using a Gradle overlay.
+(A similar yet much uglier experiment done with Maven [exists here](https://github.com/UniconLabs/shibboleth-idp-webapp))

+> This project was developed as part of Unicon's [Open Source Support program](https://unicon.net/support).
+Professional support/integration assistance for this module is available.
+For more information, visit <https://unicon.net/opensource/shibboleth>.

 ## Requirements